 Photo AAA.
 The windows overlooking both sides of the substitute Holy of Holies.

+Photo BBB.
+Outside the east door of the sanctuary.
+Quarter circle of stones for the prince to meet pilgrims.
 The papers are on the remaining support of the steps, which were removed by the archeologists.
 The round well in the foreground.

 Photo CCC.
 The recess between the steps and the eastern wall of the sanctuary, shown by the Copper Scroll to be the first vault for storing money.